Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 ### some feature which are comming soon.
 - chart drill down option.
 - callback on drill down.
-- return data of selected area on drill down.
+- return data of selected chart area on drill down.